 Because maybe being a woman who didn’t conform to the idea of her role within society was a significant part of finding out who she was.

-Because the world still needed to see that the body of those with a vagina didn’t owe a contribution to the greater good, and maybe being on the receiving end of those confused stares and pestering questions until she was old and barren was what she needed to do to make those that followed her less subjected to cruelty from being misunderstood.
+Because the world still needed to see that the body of those with a uterus didn’t owe a contribution to the greater good, and maybe being on the receiving end of those confused stares and pestering questions until she was old and barren was what she needed to do to make those that followed less subjected to cruelty from being misunderstood.

 Because she didn’t know how to love something that felt like a parasite growing in her body, who she suddenly owed her own happiness to, that happiness she had worked so hard to achieve for herself.
 Suddenly it was not hers anymore, and she had to give that parasite everything.